Top things to do in Dublin, Ireland

 #7 Take a stroll through Phoenix Park

-If you’ve had enough of city life head over to Phoenix park for a stroll in the beautiful grounds and stop of for a pot of tea and cake to enjoy the surroundings and you can even spot deer, now that’s something nobody expects for a urban city.
+If you’ve had enough of city life head over to Phoenix Park for a stroll in the beautiful grounds and stop off for a pot of tea and cake to enjoy the surroundings and you can even spot deer, now that’s something nobody expects for an urban city.

 Being the world’s largest enclosed park in any capital city in Europe, there’s plenty of walking, running and cycle tracks to keep you occupied.
 Take a pit stop at Wellington monument, standing at 62 meters it’s an impressive piece of architecture.